 Excavation Time: 7 to 10 Days

-Once you’ve got the design and all the right permits, the excavation part of the construction process shouldn’t take long at all.
+Once you’ve got the design and all the correct permits, the excavation part of the construction process shouldn’t take long at all.
 Most contractors can do it in a week (or less), but depending on the size of your pool, it could take slightly longer.

 For instance, excavating an Olympic-size lap pool in your backyard is likely to take a lot longer than digging something that’s only fifteen or twenty feet across.